percona/pmm-doc/docs/get-started/alerting.md

 ## Alert rules

 Alert rules describe the circumstances under which you want to be alerted.
 The evaluation criteria that you define determine whether an alert will fire.

 An alert rule consists of one or more queries and expressions, a condition, the frequency of evaluation, and the duration over which the condition is met.
-For example, you might configure an alert to fire and triger a notification when MongoDB is down.
+For example, you might configure an alert to fire and trigger a notification when MongoDB is down.

 ![!](../_images/alerting-normal-alert-rule.png)